akilby/tributary-cache/README.md

 Warning: this package does its best to search for all functions called by the memoized function, but it definitely does not yet work perfectly.
 For example, some functions called inside a class don't seem to be recognized.

+from tributarycache import Cacher

+from tributaries import Cacher

 ## Command Line Setup - Deprecated version of package ##